Invoice Scripts

 - Examples

-- Example 1: Modifying the Default Invoice Item
+- Example 1: Modifying the Default Reservation Invoice Item

 - Example 3: Conditional Invoicing Based on User and Multi-Resource Reservations